 Row 5: Ch 1, sc in each st across.
 Turn.

 Do not fasten off.
-Continue on to Creating the Keyhole.
+Continue on to Creating the Crochet Keyhole.

 Row 1: Ch 1, sc in the first st, dc in the next st, (sc in the next st, dc in the next st) 5 times, sc in the next st, ch 19, skip each of the next 19 sts, (sc in the next st, dc in the next st) 6 times, sc in the last st. Turn.
 (26 sts + 19 chs)

-Note: The photos above and below are not of this same exact towel, but the process of creating the keyhole is the same.
+Note: The photos above and below are of the Basic Keyhole Crochet Kitchen Towel, but the method of creating the keyhole for this crochet hand towel is the same.

 Row 2: Ch 1, dc in the first st, sc in the next st, (dc in the next st, sc the next st) 5 times, dc in the next st, (sc in the next ch, dc in the next ch) 9 times, sc in the next ch, (dc in the next st, sc in the next st) 6 times, dc in the last st. Turn.
 (45 sts)

 Do not fasten off.
-Continue on to the Remainder of Towel.
+Continue on to the Remainder of Crochet Hand Towel Pattern.

 Row 1: Ch 1, sc in the first st, dc in the next st, (sc in the next st, dc in the next st), rep from ( to ) across to the last st, sc in the last st. Turn.
 (45 sts)